InspectorWidget/InspectorWidget/README.md

 InspectorWidget is targeted at end users, usability experts, user experience and HCI researchers.

+For more information, please read: Christian Frisson, Sylvain Malacria, Gilles Bailly, and Thierry Dutoit.
+2016.
+InspectorWidget: A System to Analyze Users Behaviors in Their Applications.
+In Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems (CHI EA '16).
+ACM, pp 1548-1554.
+DOI: https://doi.org/10.1145/2851581.2892388 HAL: https://hal.inria.fr/hal-01418184

 ## Distribution

 [InspectorWidget](https://github.com/InspectorWidget/InspectorWidget) is composed of three tools: